 - Medium size bowl

 These took about four hours to dehydrate to get to the stage I call leathery.
 Just perfect for my liking.
-Please keep in mind that dehydrating our own food is not for long-term storage.
-These will store safely for one year in air-tight containers.
+Please keep in mind that dehydrating our own food is not for long-term storage, but it does lengthen the shelf life of food products.

-I store them in mason jars using my FoodSaver.
-These are the white Ball Lids you see above.
-They come in wide and regular mouth.
+I store the banana chips in mason jars using my FoodSaver.
+The machine provides longer shelf life for the products since it creates a vacuum seal.
 If you need the White Sealing Lid this comes with both sizes and the accessory hose.
 The FoodSaver shown below has the accessory hose in the machine.